LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ```
 However, this solution installs the package into the currently-running Jupyter kernel which is always destroyed every time you stop a Docker container.
 Developers

 A better solution is to create a new Docker image from Jupyter Docker Stacks that contains the required libraries, and then all containers generated from the image can use the libraries without any manual installation.
-Like the other Jupyter Docker Stacks, developers can create own Dockerfile with an instruction to install R packages on top of the jupyter/r-notebook image.
+Like the other Jupyter Docker Stacks, developers can create their Dockerfile with an instruction to install R packages on top of the jupyter/r-notebook image.

-#### Example with Refinitiv Data APIs and Plotly on R-Notebook
+#### <a id="r_rdpapi_plotly"></a>Example with Refinitiv Data APIs and Plotly on R-Notebook

-Lets demonstrate by building a Docker image that included the Plotly library, and then run the R notebook application that retrieves historical data from APIs, and draw charts with the Plotly R library.
+Let's demonstrate by building a Docker image that included the Plotly library, and then run the R notebook application that retrieves historical data from APIs, and draws charts with the Plotly R library.

 Firstly, create a ```Dockerfile``` file in a */r/* folder with the following content: